A Comprehensive Guide on Sales Forecasting [2024 Edition]

 Determines how well a product or service is going to perform in a given market

-In other words, while sales forecasting is more about using current market trends, competitor analysis, customer buying habits, and more to predict a company's overall sales, demand forecasting is looking at if the customers in a given market are even interested in the product or service in the first place.
+In other words, while sales forecasting is more about using current market trends, competitor analysis, customer buying habits, and more to predict a company's overall sales, demand forecasting is looking at whether the customers in a given market are even interested in the product or service in the first place.

 Sales Forecasting Tools